GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

             The following parameters can be specified:
                 - -operation **Required (create, start, stop, delete, collect, createemptyfile, help)
                 - -instanceType **Required (default, managed)
-                - -mssqlInstanceName **Required if instanceType is "managed" (should be the instance name without the server name)
+                - -managedInstanceName **Required if instanceType is "managed" (should be the instance name without the server name)

             To execute the perfmon collection: